Indiana

 Otter.ai joins meetings as a visible bot participant and posts a notification in the meeting chat.
 Under Indiana law, the user who activated Otter provides legally sufficient one-party consent.
 Otter.ai faces federal litigation (Brewer v.
 Otter.ai, N.D.
 Cal.
 2025) alleging that its data collection practices exceed the scope of consent provided by the activating user, and BIPA class actions from Illinois participants (Walker v.
 Otter.ai, N.D.
 Cal.
 2025).

 Fireflies.ai joins as a named bot participant and records, transcribes, and summarizes meetings.
-Fireflies faces a BIPA class action (Cruz v.
+Fireflies faced a BIPA class action (Cruz v.
 Fireflies.AI Corp., C.D.
 Ill.
-2025) over voiceprint collection.
+2025) over voiceprint collection; the plaintiff voluntarily dismissed the case without prejudice in March 2026.
 Indiana users are not directly affected by BIPA, but should be aware of the litigation when meetings include Illinois participants.

 Microsoft Copilot integrates into Microsoft Teams, providing transcription and AI-generated meeting summaries.
 Teams provides platform-level recording notifications to all participants, offering a more transparent approach that also helps with cross-state compliance.